 Another round of the $100 Room Challenge starts today, and I couldn’t be more excited.
-This month I am taking on our laundry room, so let’s take a look at some goals for the space; and how I plan to accomplish them with a limited budget.
+This month I am taking on our laundry room.
+Let’s take a look at some goals for the space; and how I plan to create a budget friendly laundry room space.

 Now let’s take a look at the current space…

 Disclaimer: When I take “before pictures”, I take them of the room’s current state.
 I don’t clean.
 I don’t move stuff around.
 I just snap photos.